 “OK, Angel.
 What can we do to help?”

+“Follow me.”

-“Follow me,” Angel replied as she released the elevator hold, and the cab started moving.
+She released the elevator hold, and the cab started moving.

 The next several minutes were periods of frenetic activity.
-Angel used the basement security cameras to record the group exiting the elevator, entering the firm’s SUV, and sitting at their seats.
+Angel used the basement security cameras to record the group exiting the elevator, entering the firm’s SUV, and sitting in their seats.
 They disabled the vehicle’s interior camera with a piece of tape.
 Once Angel had all the video she needed, the group changed clothes and dressed the mannequins.
 After placing the mannequins in the vehicle, Anne entered the SUV and set up an auto-pilot route to the Pfister Hotel in Milwaukee.

 Angel directed the group to move to the stairwell.
-Anne and Millie clutched plastic bags with the contents of their purses: keys, swipe cards, documents, and so forth.
+Anne, Millie, and the two War Horse Security guards clutched plastic bags containing keys, swipe cards, documents, etc.

 “Mrs. Merrick.
 Please call the parking garage guard using your iPhone’s Super Bluetooth walkie-talkie app.
 The mob will be unable to listen.
 Explain the situation.
 Ask him to inspect your vehicle and verify that only mannequins are onboard.”